Article top media content

 The programme will seek to identify individuals who have the potential to become leaders, with the scheme helping them develop the appropriate skills.
 Moreover, women already in leadership positions will be offered extra support in their roles.

-"UEFA, through its new women's leadership programme, is concentrating on increasing the number of women occupying executive positions in football," says UEFA national associations' director Theodore Theodoridis.
-"This is an important long-term development programme, and will draw on the female expertise of the 54 UEFA member associations to ensure that leadership skills are recognised, nurtured and implemented across the European football family."
+"UEFA, through its new women's leadership programme, is concentrating on increasing the number of women occupying executive positions in football," says UEFA General Secretary Theodore Theodoridis.
+"This is an important long-term development programme, and will draw on the female expertise of the 55 UEFA member associations to ensure that leadership skills are recognised, nurtured and implemented across the European football family."